Hidden-Histories/Public-Resources/documentation/Tutorial_RemoteSiteVisit.md

 NOTE: I will use the JACL in the Issei Building in San Jose Japantown as an example.
 I am doing this on my Windows PC, and the commands and behavior of the websites might be different depending on what you are using.

-## Use Google Maps to get familiar with the site, and measure distances
+## Use Google Maps to get familiar with the site

+I make tons of screenshots at this point!

 - Go to [Google Maps](https://www.google.com/maps) in your browser and search for your site.
 - Note the **scale bar** - we will need this!